AndySomogyi/sbmlsolver/docs/docs-build/_sources/selecting_values.rst.txt

     -0.42955738179207886

 Even though they are almost always specified by a string, RoadRunner selections are actually objects.
-One can create a selection object using :meth:`~roadrunner.RoadRunner.createSelection()`.
+One can create a selection object using :cpp:func:`rr::RoadRunner::createSelection`.
 In order to see extended information about the selection, try::

     >>> sel = rr.createSelection("cc(S1, J4_KS4)")